amplab/ray/doc/using-ray-on-a-cluster.md

 - `--spot-price=<price>` will launch the worker nodes as [Spot Instances](http://aws.amazon.com/ec2/spot-instances/), bidding for the given maximum price (in dollars).
+- `--slaves=<num-slaves>` will launch a cluster with `(1 + num_slaves)` instances.
+The first instance is the head node, which in addition to hosting workers runs the Ray scheduler and application driver programs.

 ## Getting started with Ray on a cluster